factcast/factcast/factcast-factus-mongodb/README.md

 ### Transactionality not supported

-For now, no transactionality is not supported.
+Currently, transactionality is not supported.

 ## Prerequisites